Some picture books encourage us to see life from different points of view.

 Fleischman, Paul.
 Seedfolks.
 New York: HarperCollins, 1997.

 Freedman, Deborah.
 This House, Once.
 New York: Atheneum Books for Young Readers, 2017.

 Before your house was a house, what was it?
-A tree.
+Trees.
 Rocks.
 Mud.
 Sand.
-All sorts of things, all part of our natural world.
-This elegantly illustrated picture book with an exquisitely sparing text will intrigue readers and listeners 5 years old and up.
+This elegantly illustrated picture book will intrigue readers and listeners 5 years old and up.

 (If you like to analyze books, notice how the colour and style of the font complement the colour and size of the illustrations, creating a reflective tone that matches the mood of the story.)